 The average employee at tech giant companies like Apple (31 years old) and Google (29) is younger by an entire decade or more than the average employee in America, considering that the median age of all U.S. workers is 41.
 Like other forms of EEOC discrimination, laws instituted to protect employees in the workplace can be vague and aren’t always substantial enough to ensure that your LinkedIn profile picture doesn’t hold you back from landing a job – or even an interview.

-Discrimination Case Resolutions in 2016
+Discrimination Case Resolutions